- Why are insurance companies leaving Florida?

 What is the Florida government doing about home insurance rates?

-The My Safe Florida Home program has also been expanded to provide matching grants of up to $10,000 for Floridians to make hurricane readiness upgrades to their homes and earn discounts on their insurance rates.
-The 2024 Florida budget includes further funding for this program.
+- In 2024, The My Safe Florida Home program was expanded to provide matching grants of up to $10,000 for Floridians to make hurricane readiness upgrades to their homes and earn discounts on their insurance rates.
+Additional budget for the program was approved.

 PEOPLE ASK